Conflict Catcher

 Conflict Catcher is a discontinued utility software application that was written by Jeff Robbin and published by Casady & Greene for classic Mac OS.
-It aided Macintosh users in solving conflicts between Mac OS that could occur on startup when a large amount of extensions and control panels were installed (see Extension conflict).
+It aided Macintosh users in solving conflicts within Mac OS that could occur on startup when a large amount of extensions and control panels were installed (see Extension conflict).
 Later versions of Conflict Catcher included a playable Asteroids game as an easter egg in the About menu.
 Conflict Catcher included a printed manual written by David Pogue.

-A Mac OS X version was never released, since the extension mechanisms in Mac OS X does not have extension conflicts.
-The last version of Conflict Catcher was version 9, for Mac OS 9, sales were already declining and in 2003 Casady & Greene filed for bankruptcy.
+A Mac OS X version was never released, since the extension mechanisms in Mac OS X do not have extension conflicts.
+The last version of Conflict Catcher was version 9, for Mac OS 9.
+After declining sales, in 2003 Casady & Greene filed for bankruptcy.
 Conflict Catcher 9 was priced at $63, significantly higher than average prices for utility software.